workingDog/AgroAPI/README.md

 **AgroApi** is a small Swift library to connect to the [**OpenWeather Agro API**](https://agromonitoring.com/api) and retrieve the chosen data.
 Made easy to use with SwiftUI.

-Includes, the Polygons, Weather and Satellite Imagery APIs.
+Includes, the Polygons, Weather, Satellite Imagery and Historical NDVI APIs.

 #### Polygons API